 There are no educational or health services in the village.
 To obtain these services the villagers are forced to travel to the Bedouin town of Ḥūrah, about 8 km away and 10 minutes ride.
 The children have transportation from the main road to Ḥūrah.

 In the meantime, the Jewish group ‘Garin Hiran’ awaits the establishment of the Hiran settlement.
-In the meantime they reside in the former military camp ‘Yatir Camp’ nearby.
+They currently reside in the former military camp ‘Yatir’ nearby.
 In November 2013 the government decided to start the construction of the Jewish settlement of Hiran within 60 days, anticipating its size to be in the order of 12,000 inhabitants.
-In August 2015, works to establish Hiran had started near the houses of Umm al-Ḥīrān.
+In August 2015, work to establish Hiran had started near the houses of Umm al-Ḥīrān.
+By 2017, the State began to actively transfer people from the village to the town of Ḥūrah.
+At first they were located in a temporary neighborhood and with the completion of the new neighborhoods of Ḥūrah (that can last up to 15 years) they will be relocated once more.

-The residents of Umm al-Ḥīrān have ownership claims on the land they had possessed in the northern Negev, from where they were removed, as noted, during the 1950s.
+The residents of Umm al-Ḥīrān have ownership claims to land they had possessed in the northern Negev, from where they were removed during the 1950’s.
 The residents wish that the state recognize their village, whether as an independent agricultural settlement, as part of the Jewish settlement of Hiran (intended to be established on the village land), or as a settlement on their original land in the area of Kibutz Shoval.

 *Other forms of writing: Umm al-Hiran, Um al-Hiran, Umm Alhiran, Umm al-Khiran, Umm Alkhiran